A non-degeneracy theorem for interacting fermions in one dimension: Acknowledgements

 \section{Acknowledgements}

-The author thanks Chokri Manai, Timo Weidl, Robert van Leeuwen, and Markus Penz for fruitful discussions and helpful comments on this article.
+The author wishes to thank Chokri Manai for several inspiring discussions, which led to the ideas in the proof of Theorem~\ref{thm:UCP boundary}.
+The author also thanks Timo Weidl, Robert van Leeuwen, and Markus Penz for fruitful discussions and helpful comments on this article.
 The author is also grateful to Rafael Antonio Lainez Reyes for pointing out the references on Sobolev spaces.
+In addition, the author is grateful to the anonymous referees for several suggestions to improve the presentation of the paper.

 T.C.~Corso acknowledges funding by the \emph{Deutsche Forschungsgemeinschaft} (DFG, German Research Foundation) - Project number 442047500 through the Collaborative Research Center "Sparsity and Singular Structures" (SFB 1481).